betterscientificsoftware/bssw.io/Articles/Blog/2021-05-IntroToGPUProgramming.md

 host commonly executes general-purpose tasks, including memory management for both the host and the device, and offloads computationally intensive operations to the device by launching specialized functions known as kernels.
-GPU kernel launches incur a considerable overhead compared to CPU function calls and therefore, their use is appropriate when performing heavy computations.
+GPU kernel launches incur a considerable overhead compared to CPU function calls; therefore, their use is appropriate when performing heavy computations.
 For this reason, it is often best for performance to combine two or more small computational kernels into a single GPU kernel (kernel fusion) when possible.